-Maryland-in-Buenos Aires Winter: Human Rights in Latin America (Argentina)
+Maryland-in-Buenos Aires Winter: Culture & Identity in Latin America (Argentina)

-Spend your winter break studying Human Rights in one of Latin America’s most vibrant and energetic cities – Buenos Aires.
+Spend your winter break studying social identity and cultural difference in one of Latin America’s most vibrant and energetic cities – Buenos Aires.
 As the most-visited city in Latin America and known for its European flavor, Buenos Aires flourishes with endless opportunities to experience the diverse reality of this key South American metropolis.
 Engage with the arts scene in Palermo, dance tango in San Telmo, stroll the colorful La Boca neighborhood and follow in the footsteps of those who participated in countless public demonstrations in historic Plaza de Mayo.
 Maryland-in-Buenos Aires offers something for everyone and provides the support to maximize your opportunity to live and learn the Latin American lifestyle.

-Maryland-in-Buenos Aires Winter Term is open to any undergraduate with interest in Spanish language and Latin American culture from a variety of disciplines and perspectives.
+Maryland-in-Buenos Aires Winter Term is open to any undergraduate with interest in exploring cultural identity in a new context.
+All majors are eligible to apply.
 No prior Spanish language experience is required.
 Applicants must meet the following eligibility requirements:

-- Students must complete at least one year of university course work and at least one semester at UMD College Park.
+- Students must have completed at least one semester at UMD College Park.

 - GPA requirement as listed above

 - Students are not required to have any language experience prior to their application to Maryland in Buenos Aires.

 If you are interested in this program but do not meet the eligibility requirements, make an appointment with your EA advisor to discuss.

 All applications must be submitted online and complete by the published application deadline in order to receive full consideration.
 Admission for the program are competitive.
 Meeting the minimum GPA requirement alone does not guarantee admission.